AngelChristian/urlShortner/README.md

 ## Running it

-Just clone the repository, run `npm install` and then `node run start`.
-That's it :).
+Just clone the repository, run `npm install` and then `node run start`. .

 If you want to run it on another port, just run `PORT=3000 node server.js` to run it on port 3000

+Create env file AND create a varible with database link  with name MONGO.

+That's it :)

 ## Testing it